dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/00-current/HARDCODED_PROCEDURES_MIGRATION.md

 - No per-PACS customization

 ### After Removal
-- Procedures must be explicitly defined in SpyWindow
+- Procedures must be explicitly defined in AutomationWindow
 - Full per-PACS customization
 - No hidden fallback behavior
 - Clear error messages when procedures are missing

 ## User Action Required

 **None immediately** - The application will work without these procedures until they are needed.
-When automation modules try to use missing procedures, users will see clear error messages and can define them in SpyWindow at that time.
+When automation modules try to use missing procedures, users will see clear error messages and can define them in AutomationWindow at that time.

 ### For Existing Users
 Existing users who already have these procedures defined (from previous exports or manual creation) will not be affected.
 Their custom procedures will continue to work.

 ### For New Users
 New users will need to define procedures as they configure automation for their specific PACS system.
-This is the intended workflow - per-PACS configuration in SpyWindow.
+This is the intended workflow - per-PACS configuration in AutomationWindow.

 ## Related Documentation

-- [SpyWindow User Guide](../02-user/SpyWindow.md) - How to use SpyWindow
+- [AutomationWindow User Guide](../02-user/AutomationWindow.md) - How to use AutomationWindow
 - [Custom Procedures Guide](../02-user/CustomProcedures.md) - How to define custom procedures
 - [UI Bookmarks Guide](../02-user/UIBookmarks.md) - How to map UI elements
 - [Automation Guide](../02-user/Automation.md) - How to use automation modules